Gordon Institute of Business Science

-Gordon Institute of Business Science (GIBS Business School) is a business school in South Africa and an affiliate of the University of Pretoria.
-It is located in the heart of Illovo, Johannesburg, close to the Sandton financial and commercial business hub.
-GIBS is accredited by the Council on Higher Education (CHE) and internationally by Association of MBAs (AMBA).
+The Gordon Institute of Business Science (GIBS) is the business school for the University of Pretoria, and it is situated in Illovo, Johannesburg, South Africa.
+GIBS is Triple Crown accredited, holding EQUIS accreditation from the European Foundation for Management Development (EFMD), the Association of MBAs (AMBA), and the Association to Advance Collegiate Schools of Business (AACSB).
+The School also holds regional accreditation from the Association of African Business Schools (AABS) and accreditation from the South African Council on Higher Education (CHE).
+GIBS is a member of the South African Business Schools Association (SABSA) and Global Business School Network (GBSN).
+GIBS is a United Nations Principles for Responsible Management (PRME) Champion and is an affiliate of the Central and East European Management Development Association (CEEMAN).

-It is ranked as one of the best business schools in South Africa and the wider Africa, with flagship programmes that include the Masters in Business Administration (MBA), Postgraduate Diploma in Business Administration (PDBA), Doctor of Business Administration (DBA/PHD).
+GIBS offers programmess including the Masters in Business Administration (MBA), Post Graduate Diploma in Business Administration with a specialisation in General Management (PGDip) Postgraduate Diploma in Business Administration (PDBA), MPhils specialising in Corporate Strategy, Change Leadership, Leading New Economies, Evidence Based Management and Doctor of Business Administration (DBA/PHD).
 In 2012, the GIBS DBA became the first South African doctoral programme in business to receive international accreditation from AMBA.
-GIBS also offers various Executive Programmes: short courses, executive level programmes like the Global Executive Development & General Management Programmes, company-specific programmes.
-Extended Programmes are longer certificate programmes and include the Social Entrepreneurship Programme, Leading Women Programme and Nexus Leadership Programme.
+GIBS also offers various executive programmes: short courses, executive-level program like the Global Executive Development and General Management Programme, and company-specific programs.
+Extended programmes are longer certificate programmes and include the Social Entrepreneurship Programme, Leading Women Programme, and Nexus Leadership Programme.

 History and campus

 GIBS was established in January 2000 following a contribution by Sir Donald Gordon, the founder of Liberty Life and Liberty International, and a major investment by the University of Pretoria following discussions that started in 1998.
 The business school follows on the university's Graduate School of Management's long tradition of MBA tuition.
-Founded in 1949, the GSM MBA was the first MBA programme to be launched outside of North America.
-The GSM as of January 2008 was formally replaced by the Gordon Institute of Business Science.
+Founded in 1949, the GSM MBA was the first MBA program to be launched outside of North America.
+The GSM, as of January 2008, was formally replaced by the Gordon Institute of Business Science.

-GIBS is situated in a greenfield campus in the Illovo Boulevard, mixed-use commercial node between the suburbs of Rosebank and Sandton in Johannesburg, with a satellite inner city campus on Pritchard Street.
+GIBS is situated in a greenfield campus on Illovo Boulevard, a mixed-use commercial node between the suburbs of Rosebank and Sandton in Johannesburg, with a satellite inner city campus on Pritchard Street.
 Accommodation is provided on the Illovo campus by the on-campus Illovo Hotel.
 The Illovo campus is served by the Rosebank Gautrain station, with a nearby Gautrain bus stop and the inner city campus by the Johannesburg Park Station.